fboender/ansible-cmdb/docs/usage.md

     db03.prod.local         Debian 6.0.10  192.168.58.3   0g   1
     zoltar.electricmonk.nl  Ubuntu 14.04   194.187.79.11  4g   2

-For interactive templates (`html_fancy` and friends), the `--columns` option merely hides the columns by default.
-It doesn't remove them from the output, unlike the `csv` and other static templates.
-If you want to exclude columns from `html_fancy` and friends, use the `--exclude-cols` option.
+You can use the `--exclude-cols` option to exclude specific columns.
 It works the same as `--columns`.
 For example:

     ansible-cmdb -t html_fancy_split \
                  --exclude-cols mem_usage,swap_usage,disk_usage,physdisk_size \